Aggregate Demand

 The marginal propensity to consume is often graphed as a straight line, meaning that the percentage of income used for consumption does not change with increases in income (although both the straight-line and my curve are schematic).
 I disagree with this depiction, because the marginal utility of money declines with increasing income, reflecting the declining marginal utility of the things that it buys.
 Thus, as people become richer, they spend less of their money for consumption and more for investment.
 Autonomous consumption, in my opinion, is nothing more than a 100% marginal propensity to consume, reflecting the poor people's need to spend all their money to pay for essentials.

 The government often gives tax breaks to stimulate consumption, which stimulates the economy, but some economists have questioned the effectiveness of these tax breaks.
-David Ricardo argued in his 1817 book, Principles of Political Economy and Taxation, that there is no difference between giving tax breaks, then borrowing the money, or increasing taxes now, since people will not spend the money from the tax breaks because they know that taxes will increase in the future, so they will not spend the money now, but save it for the later tax increase.
+David Ricardo argued in his 1817 book, Principles of Political Economy and Taxation, that there is no difference between giving tax breaks, then borrowing the money, or increasing taxes now, since people will not spend the money from the tax breaks because they know that taxes will increase later, so they will save to pay the later tax increase.
 I disagree with this Ricardian equivalence, that there is no difference in using debt or taxes to finance the government.
 If people did not spend money because they know they must repay it, then no one would ever borrow money, but since they do, this explanation is patently false.
 However, it is true that only some of the money from tax cuts is spent, and the amount spent is proportional to each person's propensity to consume, which is inversely proportional to their wealth.

 On the other hand, both President Clinton and President Obama showed that the rich can be taxed heavily, and the economy can still grow robustly.
 In fact, under President Clinton, the economy boomed!
 These recent economic events demonstrate that the marginal propensity to consume is inversely proportional to the wealth of the buyer.